Release Notes Best Practices for 2021

 A great and easy way to do it is by using Beamer.
 Beamer is a changelog that opens up right within your app’s interface or on your site when users click an icon.
 It opens up a rolling feed with all your updates in chronological order.
 You can create updates for release notes, new features, company news, etc. You can make your updates really visual with videos, GIFs, photos, and screenshots so that they are engaging and more explanatory and add CTA to make your updates more engaging.

 Beamer has different options in term of notification types.
-You can just implement the changelog that will show the number of unread release notes for each user, or you can go one step further and use boosted announcements like pop-ups, top bar, snippets and tooltips to catch your users’ attention for your most important announcements.
+You can just implement the changelog that will show the number of unread release notes for each user, or you can go one step further and use in-app notifications like pop-ups, top bar, snippets and tooltips to catch your users’ attention for your most important announcements.

 Segment your release notes as a way to re-engage, not annoy: